15 Best Cardio Workouts for Weight Loss (From a Trainer)

 Burpees are excellent fat-blasting cardio that also helps strengthen muscles and boost metabolism.

-You can up the difficulty by using special exercise equipment like Bosu ball and Medicine ball.
+You can increase the difficulty by using special exercise equipment like a bosu ball and a medicine ball.

 Mountain Climbers